Telefonica/gymnos/docs/source/quickstart.rst

 Training
 -----------
-First of all, we will train the model :ref:`vision.image_classification.transfer_efficientnet` with the dataset :ref:`dogs_vs_cats` to classify dogs and cats images.
+First of all, we will train the model :ref:`vision.image_classification.transfer_efficientnet` with the dataset :ref:`datasets.dogs_vs_cats` to classify dogs and cats images.

 We will use the command ``gymnos-train`` to do the training.